 3 – Hastings Street

 Hastings Street, a short, tree-lined street offering open air restaurants and shops.
 The area can be touristy and get crowded so eating here or elsewhere is up to you.
 If shopping is your thing, stroll down the street to see what the town has to offer.

 I would also try to avoid driving here as parking can be hard to find, so walking or other transportation to downtown Noosa is recommended.

 4 – Paddle Boarding Noosa

-You can find many rental shops renting paddle boards by the half hour ($10AU) or hour ($15AU).
+You can find many rental shops, like Noosa Watersports, renting paddle boards by the half hour or hour.
 For the best experience, paddle board the Noosa River in the morning when the water is calmer (and the sun not so hot).

 5 – Kayaking Noosa